Fears of rising tensions between Iran and US after oil tankers attacked

 The world's eyes are already firmly fixed on Iran this week, as Japanese Prime Minister Shinzo Abe is in Tehran for a state visit.

-Mr Abe explicitly urged Iran to avoid conflict at all costs, while pledging to do his utmost to ease tensions.
+Abe explicitly urged Iran to avoid conflict at all costs, while pledging to do his utmost to ease tensions.

 One the tankers damaged on Thursday is Japanese-owned — according Hiroshige Seko, Japan's minister of economy, trade and industry.